betaflight/betaflight/docs/Serial.md

 Serial port configuration is best done via the configurator.
 You can use the CLI too but the commands are reserved for developers and advanced users.

 Configure serial ports first, then enable/disable features that use the ports.
+To configure SoftSerial ports the SOFTSERIAL feature must be also be enabled.

 ### Constraints